rust-lang/rust/text/0000-unnamed-fields.md

 reference the unnamed field.
 Nonetheless, extending this feature to allow unnamed `struct` and `union` fields to appear within either a `struct` or `union` would not introduce much additional complexity.

+C structures can still include other constructs that Rust does not currently represent, including bitfields, and variable-length arrays at the end of a structure.
+Future RFCs may wish to introduce support for those constructs as well.
+However, I do not believe it makes sense to require a solution for every problem of interfacing with C simultaneously, nor to gate a solution for one common issue on solutions for others.